 Walden was founded in 1970 by two teachers who wanted to provide a way for adults in the workforce to pursue their doctoral degrees.
 Now, Walden offers both PhDs and professional doctorates in many disciplines to serve a broad range of interests and career goals, as well as master’s and bachelor’s degrees.
 Most recently, Walden added Doctor of Public Health (DrPH), PhD in Nursing, Doctor of Information Technology (DIT), Doctor of Social Work (DSW) and PhD in Social Work programs.

-To learn more about Walden’s doctoral programs, visit www.WaldenU.edu/doctoral or call 1-855-203-7874 to speak with an enrollment advisor.
+To learn more about Walden’s doctoral programs, visit www.WaldenU.edu/doctoral or call 1-855-203-7874 to speak with an enrollment specialist.